go-dh/translation-toolkit/01conferences.md

 Chairs should encourage attendees to tweet and share notes in various languages at the beginning of their sessions.

-## Other forms of Live translation
+## For conference organizers

-**Live interpreting** is resource expensive and hard to implement for a varied audience like the one seen at DH conferences.
+**Live interpreting** is resource expensive and hard to implement for a varied audience like the one seen at Digital Humanities conferences.
 Nevertheless, on the side of our organizations, this might be a powerful arena to actively foster multilingualism.
 Acknowledging the fact that not all "costs" of multilingualism should fall on non-English speakers.

-**English as the target lingua franca** One possible way to do this is by inviting Keynotes Speakers whose first language isn't English to deliver their addresses in their language and live translating them into English.
+One possible way to encourage multilingualism in your conference is by inviting Keynotes Speakers whose first language isn't English to deliver their addresses in their own language and live interpreting them into English.
 This will send a powerful message to other conference attendants wishing to present in languages other than English, as well as make them feel comfortable asking for help when having difficulties following a particular presentation.